The Wangetti Trail will be one of Australia’s leading adventure based ecotourism experiences, attracting visitors on an international scale.

 The Queensland Government is providing $41.4 million from the State Budget to fund construction of the Wangetti Trail in Tropical North Queensland.
 This is complemented by the Australian Government’s investment of $8 million into the project from the National Tourism Icons Program.

 The first section of trail will traverse through the Macalister Ranger National Park which is located wholly within the Wet Tropics World Heritage Area.

 Following months of intensive fieldwork, planning and investigations, the Queensland Government released further information on the Wangetti Trail.
 Between Monday 3 August 2020 and Friday 11 September 2020 members of the community were invited to submit their ideas and comments on the trail.

 The community consultation undertaken in August and September 2020 is subsequent to the first round of consultation undertaken from 8 April 2019 to 31 May 2019.

 Feedback received from both rounds of consultation is helping to inform project concepts and planning as it progresses into the next stages.

 Design and construct tender

-A design and construct (D&C) tender for the first stage of trail construction works was released on 23 June 2020.
-The tender was for an approx. 32km walking and mountain biking trail from Palm Cove to Wangetti, including a public camping area and a daytrip trail to Ellis Beach.
+A design and construct (D&C) tender for the first stage of trail construction works has been awarded to Wagners CFT Manufacturing Pty Ltd and a team of subcontracted trail designers and builders to deliver the first 33km section of the shared use trail from Palm Cove to Wangetti including a public camping area and link to Ellis Beach.

 Delivery of the Wangetti Trail has been split into a number of works packages which suit the specialist skills of targeted builders and contractors accordingly.
 Following the D&C tender of the first stage of the trail, from Palm Cove to Wangetti, tenders for the remaining sections of the trail will be released in due course.
 This information will be available on our website and tenders will be released via the Queensland Government’s QTender website.